 Is there going to be a dog park?

 We are pleased to report that plans are moving forward for a dog park in Central Park across from the Meridian Mall.
 Areas are planned for both large and small dogs.
 We also received a grant for a paved pathway/boardwalk that will run east and west from the Farmers’ Market pavilion to Central Park south to provide paved access to the off-leash area.
-Work on the dog park site will begin Spring 2019.
+Work on the dog park site began in Spring 2019.

 Meridian Township Residents: $20 for first dog, additional $15 for second dog.